This cucumber yogurt salad with nuts and raisins is a Persian dish called mast o khiar. Make this recipe for an easy side dish with dinner!

 - ¼ cup golden raisins (save some for garnish)

-- 1 tbsp dried rose petals (food grade) crushed (save some for garnish)
+- 1 tablespoon dried rose petals (food grade) crushed (save some for garnish)

 - Combine all in a small bowl, stirring to combine.
 Chill covered in refrigerator for 1 hour for the flavors to meld.